langurmonkey/website-source/content/blog/2021/upgrade-ssh-key.md

 ssh-copy-id -i ~/.ssh/id_ed25519.pub user@host
 ```

 Then, you may want to add the key to your SSH agent so that it is cached during your session and you only need to enter the passphrase once.
+Otherwise, you will be prompted to enter your passphrase every time you invoke `ssh`, `scp` or do a remote `rsync`, as well as when you try to push your git repository (if you are using SSH authentication instead of GPG).
 First, make sure your SSH agent is up and running:

 ```bash
 eval "$(ssh-agent -s)"